-Liechtenstein is a microstate located in the heart of Europe counting not more than 38,000 inhabitants.
-It is Europe’s third tiniest state – after the City of Vatican and San Marino – but nonetheless a thriving country enclosed between Switzerland and Austria.
-It provides an excellent business environment for foreign investors by benefitting from both neighbouring countries as well as its access to both the Swiss market as well as the European Economic Area.
-It is a highly developed spot for specialised industries, sophisticated banking and financial services for international clients.
+Liechtenstein is a microstate located in the heart of Europe, consisting of no more than 38,000 inhabitants.
+It is Europe’s fourth tiniest state – after the Vatican, Monaco and San Marino – but nonetheless a thriving country, fully enclosed by Switzerland and Austria.
+It provides an excellent business environment for foreign investors, benefiting from both neighbouring countries as well as its access to both the Swiss market and the European Economic Area.
+It is a highly developed location for specialised industries, sophisticated banking, and financial services for international clients.

-Although well-known for its banking and financial sector, Liechtenstein is an innovative and export-oriented industrial location.
-Liechtenstein’s liberal approach allows low-hassle cross-border trade for most entrepreneurs.
+Although well-known for its banking and financial sector, Liechtenstein is also an innovative and export-oriented industrial location.
+Liechtenstein’s liberal approach allows for low-hassle cross-border trade for most entrepreneurs.
 The legal system makes the most of various agreements to provide an excellent environment for exporters, with entrepreneurs’ and multinationals’ work further simplified by public investment in innovation and export.
-Latest statistical data indicate that export has risen up to 11% compared to 2017.
+The latest data shows exports up 11% since 2017.

 The main reason for Liechtenstein’s thriving economy is its liberal economic order.
-The generated income has been invested into building a swift bureaucracy and solid financial policy without any national debt.
-Liechtenstein’s economic data shows promising development and strong underlying conditions.
-Most particularly, strong industrial and financial sectors have led to above-average growth in employment, resulting in an unemployment rate of 1.6%.
-The unique economic success combined with the geographical location is responsible for the fact that Liechtenstein companies offer more jobs than people live in the country.
+The generated income has been invested in a swift bureaucracy and solid financial policy with no national debt.
+Liechtenstein’s numbers show promising development and strong underlying conditions.
+Most particularly, strong industrial and financial sectors have led to above-average growth in employment, resulting in an unemployment rate of a mere 1.6%.
+This unique economic success, combined with its geographical location, is responsible for Liechtenstein’s companies offering more jobs than there are people living in the country.
 In 2017, 55.1% of the workforce were daily commuters, mostly coming from Switzerland and Austria.

 Business environment and economy

-The most well-known part of Liechtenstein’s economy is its financial service sector.
-Liechtenstein is home to 15 banks managing a total of CHF 294.3 billion and registered a net new money inflow of CHF 39.8 billion in 2017.
-This shows that Liechtenstein’s financial sector is continuously growing and offers well-demanded services to clients and investors from all over the world.
-In recent years, Liechtenstein banks particularly increased their international cooperation with U.S., China and India based partners.
+The best-known element of Liechtenstein’s economy is its financial service sector.
+Liechtenstein is home to 14 banks, managing a total of CHF 305.1 billion, which registered a net new money inflow of CHF 33.4 billion in 2018.
+This shows an ongoing growth in Liechtenstein’s financial sector, due to its offering services desired by clients and investors from all over the world.
+In recent years, Liechtenstein banks have in particular increased their international cooperation with US, China and India-based partners.

 Nonetheless, the financial sector is facing substantive challenges.
-Financial service providers such as banks and trustees are faced with more and more compliance duties, because Liechtenstein is committed to implement necessary changes regarding the latest European anti-terrorist-funding and anti-money-laundering standards.
-Such changes ensure the integrity and the reputation of Liechtenstein’s financial services, which will eventually lead to a safe and reputable environment the clients can get invested in.
+Financial service providers, such as banks and trustees, are faced with more and more compliance duties because Liechtenstein is committed to implementing the required changes in European anti-terrorist-funding and anti-money-laundering standards.
+Such changes ensure the integrity and the reputation of Liechtenstein’s financial services, thus assuring the safe and reputable environment in which clients wish to invest.

-Another big part of Liechtenstein’s economy is its thriving industrial sector.
-World-wide active companies such as Hilti AG, Ivoclar Vivadent AG and the Liechtenstein branch of ThyssenKrupp Presta AG develop and produce highly specialised goods.
-Over 37 % of Liechtenstein’s jobs are within the industrial sector, a figure which is unusually compared to other well-developed countries in Central Europe.
+Another major aspect of Liechtenstein’s economy is its thriving industrial sector.
+Multinationals such as Hilti AG, Ivoclar Vivadent AG and the Liechtenstein branch of ThyssenKrupp Presta AG, develop and produce highly specialised goods.
+Over 37 % of Liechtenstein’s employment is within the industrial sector, an unusually high figure compared with other developed central European countries.

 Current opportunities & future prospects

-As mentioned above, already, the current situation is best reflected by the performance of financial service providers as one of Liechtenstein’s driving force.
-Despite the fact that recent European legislation has dimmed investors’ grasp for tax and estate planning, Liechtenstein could use the current momentum.
-Tough legislative and regulatory efforts in the last couple of years now pay off and Liechtenstein is seen as serious and promising country.
+The performance of financial service providers remains one of Liechtenstein’s driving forces.
+Despite the fact that recent European legislation has hindered investors’ tax and estate planning, Liechtenstein remains a safe, trusted environment, providing the necessary legal framework and services.
+The legislative and regulatory efforts of the last couple of years are now paying off with Liechtenstein again being seen as a serious, promising country.

-Potential investors find themselves in a country that satisfies international regulatory standards while still preserving a high level of discreetness and bureaucratic efficiency.
-From Liechtenstein, any entrepreneur has unrestricted access to the Swiss as well as to the European markets.
-Paired with Liechtenstein’s relatively low taxes, a pool of highly qualified employers, and a fast and non-bureaucratic administration, investors will get the most out of their investments.
+Potential investors are faced with a country that satisfies international regulatory standards while preserving great discretion and bureaucratic efficiency.
+From Liechtenstein, entrepreneurs have unrestricted access to the Swiss and European markets.
+Paired with Liechtenstein’s relatively low taxes, a pool of highly qualified employers, and a fast, pragmatic administration, investors find this a place to make the most of their investments.

 Legal system and investment vehicles

-The following issues should be considered in order to choose the legal form fitting the investment’s needs best:
+The following issues should be considered when choosing the form which best fits the investor’s needs:

 The limited liability company, or “Gesellschaft mit beschränkter Haftung”, is a legal form found in nearly all jurisdictions.
-The minimum capital needed is CHF 10,000 and any natural or legal person can be a shareholder.
-Shareholders are publicly registered in the share register.
-The shareholders’ liability is limited to the share capital, but enjoys personal immunity regarding any form of enforcement against the company.
+Minimum capital is CHF 10,000 and any natural or legal person can be a shareholder.
+Shareholders are publicly registered in the commercial register.
+The shareholders’ liability is limited to the share capital and they enjoy personal immunity regarding any form of enforcement against the company.
 As a legal person, the company is obliged to file annual accounts.
 The LLC is one of the least common legal forms in Liechtenstein.

-The more complex legal form is the stock company.
+This is a more complex legal form.
 Due to its international recognition and flexibility, it is the most common legal form used for entrepreneurial activities in Liechtenstein.
-17% of all legal entities in Liechtenstein are stock companies (a figure surpassed only by the Establishment and Foundations, both of which usually do not perform entrepreneurial activities).
-The minimum share capital is CHF 50,000 and liability is limited to the assets of the company.
-In contrast to the limited liability company the stock corporation is obliged to file audited annual accounts.
+17% of all legal entities in Liechtenstein are stock companies, a figure surpassed only by Establishments and Foundations, both of which usually do not perform entrepreneurial activities.
+Minimum share capital is CHF 50,000 and liability is limited to the assets of the company.
+In contrast with the limited liability company, the stock company is obliged to file audited annual accounts.

 An establishment is a legal form similar to a limited liability company.
-The law on establishments allows for a flexible design of the Anstalt’s statutes, which makes it an attractive alternative to the limited liability company (LLC).
+The law on establishments allows for the flexible design of an Anstalt’s statutes, which makes it an attractive alternative to the limited liability company (LLC).
 It may even change its business type to a foundation-like legal structure if so desired by the stockholder or the holder of the founder’s rights.
 Indeed, the latter is not uncommon.
 The most important disadvantage of the establishment is that it is not common in international business.
-An internationally active firm in the legal form of an Anstalt would most likely face difficulties regarding its legal capacity more regularly than the Stock Company or the LLC.
-It may be of good service for local undertakings familiar with the legal form of an Anstalt or as holding company that remains in the background of a company group.
+An internationally active firm in the legal form of an Anstalt would most likely face difficulties regarding its legal capacity more regularly than would a Stock Company or an LLC.
+It may be appropriate for local undertakings familiar with the legal form of an Anstalt, or as a group’s holding company that remains in the background.

 The single company has no minimum capital and only low start-up costs.
 Private property is liable without limitation.
 However, an accountancy obligation exists only for businesses with gross sales above CHF 10,000.
 The single company is quick and easy to establish and has minimal regulatory requirements.

 All legal entities are subject to a profit tax of 12.5%.
-The companies described in A), B) and C) may qualify as “Private Asset Structure” when acting exclusively as a holding company.
-This means that their tax liability is cut down to a yearly flat tax of CHF 1’800.00.
-Using a Liechtenstein holding company may therefore be a very attractive option, but needs to be elaborated and evaluated very carefully.
+The companies described in (1), (2) and (3) may qualify as a “Private Asset Structure” when acting exclusively as a holding company.
+This means that their tax liability is reduced to a yearly flat tax of CHF 1800.00.
+Using a Liechtenstein holding company may therefore be a very attractive option, but needs to be investigated and evaluated very carefully.
 In an international environment, it is not always the case that other states accept such minimal taxation.
-It is well advisable to consult an experienced Liechtenstein tax lawyer, trustee or law firm to work out a possible solution.
+It is advisable to consult an experienced Liechtenstein tax lawyer, trustee or law firm to find the best solution.

 With tax low rates and a simple taxation system drafted according to the latest European standards, the country seeks to remain attractive to international firms.

-The new Liechtenstein Act on Investment Undertakings (IUG) came into effect on 1 October 2016.
-It provides four specific categories of investment vehicles, supervised by the Financial Market Authority, which offer excellent opportunities to structure corporate and private assets for particular investors.
-The fast time-to-market via the so-called certification procedure (“Bescheinigungsverfahren”), in addition to low costs, provide these vehicles with special advantages.
+The Liechtenstein Act on Investment Undertakings (IUG) came into effect on 1 October 2016 and provides four specific categories of investment vehicle, supervised by the Financial Market Authority, which offer excellent opportunities to structure corporate and private assets for particular types of investor.
+The fast time-to-market via the certification procedure (“Bescheinigungsverfahren”), in addition to low costs, provide these vehicles with special advantages.
 The four categories of the new investment undertaking (Investmentunternehmen – IU) are (i) investment undertakings for single investors, (ii) investment undertakings for families, (iii) investment undertakings for interest groups and (iv) investment undertakings for affiliated groups.

-Especially prominent or very wealthy people may find a discreet and cost-efficient solution in Liechtenstein, be it to invest or be it in order to secure their (family) wealth against fragmentation.
+A discreet and cost-efficient solution might be found for everyone in Liechtenstein, either in terms of investment or to secure their (family) wealth against fragmentation.

 What do you see as the main points that differentiate Gasser Partner Attorneys at Law’s legal practice from your competitors?